JuanPabloMantilla/TFG-Differentially-Private-ML/README.md

 ## Key Results

-The project confirms the inverse correlation between privacy and utility. [cite_start]The DP-SGD model with **ε = 7.27** was identified as the optimal choice for this medical context, providing a meaningful privacy guarantee (ε < 10) while maintaining the highest utility among the strongly private models.
+The project confirms the inverse correlation between privacy and utility.
+The DP-SGD model with **ε = 7.27** was identified as the optimal choice for this medical context, providing a meaningful privacy guarantee (ε < 10) while maintaining the highest utility among the strongly private models.

 ## Repository Structure